OpenUpSA/ansible-config/apps/gazettes-aleph/README.md

 Tips and tricks:

-To connect tp postgres DB:
+To connect to postgres DB:
   - `dokku postgres:connect gazettes-aleph`

 To restart dokku app, e.g: